 What is the National Association of Sports Commissions?

-The mission of the NASC is to provide a communication network among and between sports commissions, convention and visitors bureaus, chambers of commerce and event rights holders which increases access to sports event information, educates members in the areas of sports marketing and fund raising, enriches the quality of member's sports events and promotes the value of sports commissions in their own community and within the sports industry."
+Established in 1992, the mission of the NASC is to provide a communication network among and between sports commissions, convention and visitors bureaus, chambers of commerce and event rights holders which increases access to sports event information, educates members in the areas of sports marketing and fund raising, enriches the quality of member's sports events and promotes the value of sports commissions in their own community and within the sports industry.
 Click here to view additional information.